 - Employers with 20 or more employees will be required to start reporting through Single Touch Payroll from 1 July 2018.
 This will be automatically enabled by CloudPayroll on the effective date.

 - To determine if they are required to report through Single Touch Payroll employers will need to do a Headcount of their employees on 1 April 2018.
 CloudPayroll will provide this Headcount on 1 April 2018 with Single Touch Payroll to be automatically enabled from the effective date for employers with 20 + employees.

-- CloudPayroll clients with more than 20 employees may also be able to report payroll and superannuation information to the ATO prior to July 2018 on a voluntary basis.
+- CloudPayroll clients with more than 20 employees may also be able to report payroll and superannuation information to the ATO prior to July 2018 on a voluntary basis, when available.

 - If Employers choose to do so CloudPayroll will include an option for Employers to voluntarily pay the PAYG at time of the payroll.

 - Employers with 19 or fewer employees may elect to use Single Touch Payroll on a voluntary basis.
 CloudPayroll will provide an option for these employers to enable Single Touch Payroll should they wish to do so.